Update: We spruced up this post so that it contains all the most up-to-date info on Average GRE Scores for 2017. Enjoy!

 Is the average GRE score important?

-No. The averages above were calculated based on results from over 450,000 students who took the GRE between August 2011 and June 2012.
+No. The averages above were calculated based on results from over 500,000 students who took the GRE between July 2015 and June 2016.
+(It’s now 2017 – things change!)
 This is a diverse group of students, applying to many different programs with many different requirements.
 As you’re applying to graduate programs, the average score of all test takers is irrelevant.
-For you, the average GRE score for your particular program at your target school is much more important — this is the score you need to exceed.
-For example, students in the top 10 engineering programs have an average math score of 160, so if you are applying to the best engineering programs, you should aim for a math score higher than 160.
+For you, the average GRE score for your particular program at your target school is much more important—this is the score you need to exceed.
+For example, students in the top 10 engineering programs have an average math score of 166, so if you are applying to the best engineering programs, you should aim for a math score higher than the average of 158—preferably above 160.

 In their snapshot, ETS did provide average scores by intended graduate major.
-I’ve reorganized the table from their Snapshot, providing an average score breakdown by program for math and verbal:
+I’ve reorganized the table from their Snapshot, providing an average score breakdown by program for Verbal and Quant:

 The table above provides a helpful baseline, but note that these are average scores for all schools.
-I highly recommend doing research for the specific colleges and universities that you are targeting.
+I highly recommend doing research for the specific colleges and universities that you are targeting – and make sure that it’s recent, 2017 info.

 How do I find the average score for my program?